 However we need to consider that deliberate acts of destruction aren’t the only danger to cemeteries.
 Mother nature herself can be a cruel mistress, the devastation wreaked on some cemeteries is devastating.

-Whether it’s deliberate or mother nature, the reality is that there is a risk to every cemetery that memorials and even burials can be ‘lost’, resulting in distress for both the cemetery and the families affected.
+Whether it’s deliberate or mother nature, the reality is that there's a risk to every cemetery that memorials and even burials can be ‘lost’, resulting in distress for both the cemetery and the families affected.